-4.1 Choice of ISO 14001:2015 as EMS Standard
+4.1 Choice of ISO 14001:2015 as EMS standard

-In general the purpose of the environmental management standard ISO 14001: 2015, which is well known and implemented in many industries (about 350,000 ISO 14001 certificates exist around the world), is to provide organizations with a framework to protect the environment and respond to changing environmental conditions in balance with socio-economic needs.
+In general the purpose of the environmental management standard ISO 14001:2015, which is well known and implemented in many industries (about 350,000 ISO 14001 certificates exist around the world), is to provide organizations with a framework to protect the environment and respond to changing environmental conditions in balance with socio-economic needs.
 The standard specifies requirements that enable an organization to achieve its intended outcomes and to ensure the compliance of a product and services to applicable environmental regulations.
 The ISO 14001:2015 standard is routinely used to evaluate company-wide processes; but as requested in the Consent Decree, this audit focused on the Volkswagen's product development process for vehicles.

-In general, the intended outcomes of an effective environmental management system are the following:
+In general, the intended outcomes of an effective environmental management system as applied to the PDP are the following:

-- enhancement of environmental performance
+- enhancement of environmental performance;

-- fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US
+- fulfilment of compliance obligations for US environmental laws and regulations for vehicle certified for sale in the US;

-- achievement of environmental objectives
+- achievement of environmental objectives.

-The objective of the audits was to conduct an EMS audit to an industry-recognized EMS standard for the PDP and evaluate the EMS effectiveness to validate compliance with applicable US environmental laws and regulations for vehicles certified for sale in the United States.
+The objective of the audits was to conduct an EMS audit of Volkswagen's PDP using an industryrecognized EMS standard as a guideline and to evaluate the maturity and effectiveness of the system to fulfill compliance obligations with applicable US environmental laws and regulations for vehicles certified for sale in the United States.